tdda/tdda/tdda/gentest/examples/r-examples/README.md

 R EXAMPLE 2: A PDF Plot
 ~~~~~~~~~~~~~~~~~~~~~~~

-The second script from the EPA generates a tritych of graphs.
+The second script from the EPA generates a triptych of graphs.
 The code on the website displays the graphs as a pop-up, but we've
 modifed the code to write the graphs out as a PDF, which is rather
 easier to test.